 Government contracts in relation to products and services for the military are particularly at risk for fraud.
 While the government relies on many private business to provide necessary equipment to service members, there is always a risk of receiving defective equipment or being over-billed.
 Every year there are dozens of new FCA matters that pertain to the Department of Defense, and each year, the government’s financial recovery can reach hundreds of millions of dollars.

 The Fair Housing Administration offers FHA-insured loans for eligible homebuyers.
 Unfortunately, individuals and businesses have been known to try and take advantage of FHA, such as through originating and endorsing loans that were actually ineligible for FHA insurance.

 Another particularly egregious fraudulent scheme involves student loans.
 For-profit schools have used students to defraud the federal government and obtain federal financial aid.
 The University of Phoenix settled such a lawsuit in 2009 and Corinthian Colleges Inc. closed down in 2015 after a federal probe.
 If you want to learn more about qui tam suits, schedule a consultation with one of our San Francisco whistleblower attorneys.Let a San Francisco Whistleblower Attorney Help

 You may have information about how a company is billing the government and wonder if it is illegal or not, and if it is illegal conduct, what can be done about it.
-By calling Willoughby Brod, LLP, you can obtain answers to your questions.
+By calling Brod Law Firm, you can obtain answers to your questions.
 A lawyer experienced in health care fraud, qui tam and whistleblower lawsuits is the best person to explain your rights and options.